Last updated 2014

 average-sized passenger car.
 Larger vehicles, with their greater mass, are better targets for lasers.
 For those K40

 suggests adding a second K40 Defuser EX.
 Up to two jammers can be used for the rear of the car.
-Had we used two front and
+Had I used two front and

 one rear K40 Defuser EX, emulating the standard Passport 9500ci configuration, it would have pushed up the K40 Calibre's